Roy H. Park School of Communications: Annual Izzy Award

 The school's first annual "Izzy Award" for "special achievement in independent media" was presented on March 31, 2009, to blogger Glenn Greenwald and Democracy Now! host and executive producer Amy Goodman.
 Roughly 800 people attended the award ceremony at Ithaca’s State Theatre – including I.F.
 "Izzy" Stone's son Jeremy Stone.

 Subsequent winners of the award have included Jeremy Scahill, Naomi Klein, Mother Jones, and the Center for Media and Democracy.

 In 2018, the award was shared by Lee Fang, Sharon Lerner, Dahr Jamail, and Todd Miller.

 In 2019, the award was shared by Laura Flanders, the Earth Island Journal, Aaron Maté, and Dave Lindorff.

 In 2020, the award was shared by Matt Taibbi for Hate Inc, the Puerto Rican organization Centro de Periodismo Investigativo (CPI, the Center for Investigative Journalism) and News Inside.

 In 2021, the award was shared by Liliana Segura and Tim Schwab along with the publication Truthout during the 13th annual Izzy Award ceremony.

+In 2022, the award was shared by Block Club Chicago, Better Government Association, The City, the International Consortium of Investigative Journalists, and indigenous journalist Jenni Monet.

+In 2023, the award was shared by the news outlets The Lever and Mississippi Free Press, and journalists Carlos Ballesteros and Liza Gross.